jjsch-dev/ceiling-fan-iot/README.md

 ![alt text](images/pcba_easyeda/pcba_back.png)

-In this [link](https://easyeda.com/juanschiavoni/ceiling-iot-esp32-c3) you can access the project that is free with an MIT license, to reform it to your space needs, or if it helps you to order it.
+In this [link](https://easyeda.com/juanschiavoni/ceiling-iot-esp32-c3) you can access the project that is free under the MIT license, to reform it to your space needs, or if it works for you, you can order it directly from easyeda.

 Images of the PCB mounted on the frame for the 100 mm deep-drawn box, typical of Argentina.